 Machinery Contact | Tool misuse, guard removal, rushed lockout/tagout | Amputations, deep cuts, lost time | AI alerts for unsafe tool use, compliance documentation |

-Modern technology, especially AI video, doesn’t replace human vigilance—it amplifies it.
-By surfacing risks in real time and providing clear data, it empowers safety leaders to act fast and prevent the worst outcomes.
+Modern technology, especially video AI, amplifies human vigilance.
+By surfacing risks in real time and providing clear data, it empowers safety leaders to act fast and address issues before they escalate.

-Let’s dig into how video intelligence addresses real-world challenges for each top injury.
+Let’s explore how video AI addresses real-world hurdles for each top injury.

 Struck-by Object or Equipment